Design Pattern Evangelist Blog

 I mentor several Computer Science undergraduates attending the university where I received my Bachelor’s degree in Computer Science almost 45 years ago.

 I keep getting the same questions: How do I get an internship?
 How do I land my first job?
 What happens when I start?
-Addressing these career path questions will be the theme of my next series.
+This blog series is my attempt to answer them.
 One of the entries already exists, which I wrote about a year and a half ago with Losing Your Job Stinks.

-This series focuses upon career advice.
+This series focuses on career advice.
 It won’t be technical.
 It’s based upon my own lived experiences.
 Since each person’s journey is unique, my advice will not be universal.
 Others will have their own opinions and advice, some of which may conflict with mine.
-Some of my advice may be losing its significance, since Generative AI was just coming onto the scene when I retired in 2023.
+Some of my advice may age quickly.
+For example, Generative AI was just coming onto the scene when I retired in 2023.

 Computer Science is not Software Engineering